f88083/youtube-video-to-text-transcriber/README.md

 A Python application that allows you to download YouTube videos as audio files and transcribe them to text using OpenAI's Whisper model.
 This tool offers flexible options for processing YouTube content, whether you want to save the audio locally, get a transcription, or both.

+(This application was partially created by the assist from Claude, erros or bugs are expected)

 ## Features

 - **Download YouTube Audio**: Extract audio from YouTube videos and save them as MP3 files